Dr. Oz has done it again: brought another weight loss supplement into the public eye via his wildly influential TV show.

 Safe, just like mint… and, as you can tell by the picture, it actually looks like a mint plant.

-Scientists did notice a “modest effect on testosterone”, but eating yogurt can do that too.
+Scientists did notice a “modest effect on NO”, but eating beets and hawthorn berries can do that, too.

 OK it’s safe…but what does forskolin actually do?

 Forskolin has been shown in scientific studies to produce an increase lean mass and a decrease fat mass with significant fat loss.

 It changes the composition of your body by lowering the ratio between body fat and lean body mass.
 Less body fat is generally considered by doctors, nutritionists, and researchers to be a desirable outcome of any weight-loss regimen.
 Physical trainers are especially fond of the idea of lowering that ratio.